Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Results

-Regarding understanding the authors' and audiences' preferences, several participants expressed their concerns (P3, P8, P9, P11, P12, P14, P16, P18).
+Regarding understanding the authors' and audiences' preferences, eight participants expressed their concerns (P3, P8, P9, P11, P12, P14, P16, P18).
 P3, P12, and P14 did not think AI could understand their intent from their gathered data facts or story pieces.
 P16 further discussed her difficulty in understanding her data story co-authors' intent when the feedback from them are unclear.
 It was necessary to leverage her previous experience of working with them and discuss her understanding with the collaborators to align the ideas.
 She considered that AI could not handle the case since AI required a \textit{``very clear idea''} as the input.
-Another issue pointed out by P9 and P18 was that AI might have the same output regardless of the users, which might limit the expression of authors' personal style.
+Another issue was that AI might have the same output regardless of the users, which might limit the expression of personal style (P9, P18).
+P9 elaborated the idea by saying \textit{``AI can generate the same output no matter who uses it.''}

-Due to the missing consideration of contexts, our participants thought that AI collaborators could hardly work as creators in the planning stage (see Fig.~\ref{fig:task-role}(c)), such as deciding the core message or outlining the story.
-Alternatively, AI collaborators could serve as assistants in the stage to execute humans' instructions and save effort.

-\subsubsection{AI models are hard to communicate as collaborators.}
+\subsubsection{AI models are hard to communicate as collaborators}

 Our participants frequently mentioned that they found AI was not as easy to interact with as humans (P2, P8, P9, P11-P13, P15, P16, P18).
 Therefore, they had doubts about AI collaborators in data storytelling.